Medicinal Plant Lexicon

 Medicinally used parts of plants (herbal drug)

-The dried leaves are used with their typical eucalyptus smell, which is clearly perceptible when the leaves are rubbed.
-It comes from an essential oil which is held in large pockets of oil in the leaf tissue.
-When a light is shone through the leaves, they appear as if they are dotted with glands.
+The dried leaves (eucalyptus leaves – Eucalypti folium) with their typical eucalyptus scent, which can be clearly perceived when rubbed, are used.
+The scent is caused by an essential oil that is found in large oil reservoirs in the leaf tissue.
+When light shines through the leaves, they appear dotted with glands.

 Constituents of the herbal drug

-Eucalyptus leaves contain an essential oil ("eucalyptus oil"), with its aromatic scent of 1.8 cineole (main component), and also euglobales and macrocarpales.
+Eucalyptus leaves contain essential oil ("eucalyptus oil") with its aromatic smell of 1,8-cineole (main component), as well as euglobals and macrocarpals.

 Quality of the drug